BajenovJsDeveloper/BigData-Project/readme.md

 ---

-Next you just start poject with command bellow
+Next you just have to start project with command bellow

 > npm run dev